B-Divyesh/kanluAI/README.md

 # KanluAI

 **KanluAI** is an AI-powered information retrieval tool that enables automated web searching and data extraction for your datasets.
 Upload CSV files or connect to Google Sheets to process multiple entities efficiently using large language models.
+Try it out at

 <div align="center">